 Stable tag: 1.9.0 :: last stable version

-21 November 2023: Finally, the plugin passed the review and is now available here in the official WordPress directory
+21 November 2023: Finally, the plugin passed the test at the first attempt and is now available here in the official WordPress directory

 Ongoin November 2023: Awaiting the review result and hopfully soon to be in the official WP plugin directory.